arashnm80/arashnm80.github.io/handbook/c'est-ma-vie.md

 I want or don't want, this is my life.
 I need or don't need, this is my life.
 I like or don't like, this is my life.
+I choose or don't choose, this is my life.
+I act or don't act, this is my life.
+I accept or refuse, this is my life.
 Best or worst, Black or white, paradise or hell, this is my life.

 > "C'est ma vie" means 100% responsibility.
 It also means I can do whatever the fu*k I can do.